MucusMerchant/AeroBing-Firmware/lib/shart/README.md

 If you add a debugging option, make sure to update the README.

 ### Data Specifications
 For details on the output data format, please refer to the `comms` library, which defines the packet headers, the structs for each packet type, and the checksum logic.
 These packets are designed to be packable, if possible, and should be easily parsable (e.g., using the `struct` library in Python).
-Python code to parse from serial or a `.poop` file is in the python folder of Aerobing-Firmware
+Python code to parse from serial or a `.poop` file is in `Aerobing-Firmware/python`

 ### Device Drivers
 Most of the drivers that Shart depends on are modified versions of code found online.